FlavScents AInsights Entry: Ascorbic Acid (CAS: 50-81-7)

 8. Practical Insights for Formulators

 Ascorbic acid is valued for its dual role as a flavor enhancer and antioxidant.
-It synergizes well with other acids like citric acid to enhance tartness.
-Formulators should be cautious of its instability in high heat and light conditions, which can lead to degradation.
-It is often under-used in formulations where its antioxidant properties could extend product shelf life.
+It synergizes well with fruit flavors, enhancing freshness and balancing sweetness.
+Formulators should be mindful of its stability, as it can degrade under heat and light.
+It is often under-used in savory applications where its acidity can provide a unique flavor twist.

 Citation hooks: FlavScents; industry practice